First Person: Owner of first ‘vegan football club’ scoring sustainable goals

-Category: Immigrants & Refugees Hits: 5A football club in the west of England has been recognized by the United Nations for its leading role in setting goals to tackle climate change, from planning a low-carbon stadium, to selling only 100 per cent vegan food.
+Category: Immigrants & Refugees Hits: 7A football club in the west of England has been recognized by the United Nations for its leading role in setting goals to tackle climate change, from planning a low-carbon stadium, to selling only 100 per cent vegan food.
 Ahead of the kick-off of the delayed Euro 2020 football competition, owner and chairman, Dale Vince, told UN News that the club aims to be a beacon of sustainability in the sporting world

 Read more https://news.un.org/feed/view/en/story/2021/06/1093552